nrkno/sofie-core/packages/documentation/docs/for-developers/for-blueprint-developers/ab-playback.md

 }
 ```

 This allows each piece to request multiple AB sessions, with the information we need about each session.
-In the simplest form, `pool` and `optional` are not required. `pool` allows us to have multiple AB pools for different purposes (eg clips and supersource). `optional` allows us to know that it is safe to ignore this request if there is no available player.
+In the simplest form, `pool` and `optional` are not required. `pool` allows us to have multiple AB pools for different purposes (eg clips and DVE channels). `optional` allows us to know that it is safe to ignore this request if there is no available player.
 For example, if there are not enough players to allocate one to the studio monitor, it can be left on the holding loop.

 `name` is used as an identifier for this session.
 It is used to allow for multiple sessions to exist in the same Piece or Part, while being able to match up Pieces which should be using the same session.
 Make sure you don't reuse a name accidentally within a Segment, or it will be treated as the same session.